rosberry/swift-style-guide/README.md

 ## Memory Management

-Code (even non-production, tutorial demo code) should not create reference cycles.
+Code (even non-production, demo code) should not create reference cycles.
 Analyze your object graph and prevent strong cycles with `weak` and `unowned` references.
 Alternatively, use value types (`struct`, `enum`) to prevent cycles altogether.

 ## Access Control